List of Buffy the Vampire Slayer comics

-While many comic books based on the television series Buffy the Vampire Slayer were published when the television show was on air they are not all considered canonical and often deal with characters who do not appear in the television series, most notably in the Tales of the Slayers and Tales of the Vampires mini-series.

-The first series of books were published by Dark Horse Comics between 1998 and 2004, originally in comic format but then gathered into volumes of trade paperbacks.
-A small number of Buffy comics have not been included in trade paperbacks, such as the books entitled "Giles", "Jonathan", and "Reunion".

-Following the television series finale, Dark Horse began releasing new books titled Season Eight, Nine, and Ten, and various spin-offs, which are written and/or supervised by creator Joss Whedon and officially recognized as canon to the show.
-In 2005, Dark Horse allowed the rights to produce the comics for Buffy's companion show Angel to lapse, and they were picked up for a short time by IDW Publishing, which released the canon series Angel: After the Fall among other non-canon titles.
-Dark Horse reacquired the rights in 2010 and went on to release the series Angel & Faith and Angel.

-In 2018 it was announced after 20 years at Dark Horse Comics, the license for Buffy and all related material will transfer to Boom!
+While many comic books based on the Buffy the Vampire Slayer television series were published while the show aired, they are not all considered canonical.
+Some feature characters who do not appear in the television series, such as the Tales of the Slayers and Tales of the Vampires miniseries.
+The first series of books were published by Dark Horse Comics between 1998 and 2004, initially in comic format and later collected into volumes of trade paperbacks.
+A small number of Buffy comics were not included in trade paperbacks, such as the titles Giles, Jonathan, and Reunion.
+Following the television series finale, Dark Horse began releasing new books titled Season Eight, Season Nine, and Season Ten, along with various spin-offs, written and/or supervised by creator Joss Whedon.
+These books were officially recognized as canon.
+In 2005, Dark Horse allowed the rights to produce comics for Buffy's companion series Angel to lapse, and they were acquired for a short period by IDW Publishing, which released the canonical series Angel: After the Fall alongside other non-canon titles.
+Dark Horse reacquired the rights in 2010 and subsequently released the series Angel & Faith and Angel.
+In 2018, Dark Horse Comics announced that, after 20 years, the license for Buffy and related material would transfer to Boom!
 Studios.
 The first issue of the reboot series was released in January 2019.

 Relation to the TV series

-Buffy comics have a long history, with comics produced during the lifetime of the run of the show generally considered "non-canonical", with notable exceptions written by Joss Whedon himself.
-Buffy comic books published during the period 2007-2018 told the "official" continuation of Buffy the Vampire Slayer, with series creator Joss Whedon acting as the primary writer and working with other writers from the television series writers room to continue Buffy's story.
+Buffy comics have a long history, with comics produced during the original run of the television series generally considered "non-canonical", with notable exceptions written by Joss Whedon.
+Buffy comic books published between 2007 and 2018 presented the official continuation of Buffy the Vampire Slayer, with series creator Joss Whedon serving as the primary writer and collaborating with other writers from the television series to continue the story.